 John Wick Hex's development relied on stunt work, closely following Wick's cinematic exploits and expanding as necessary, which Bithell says will be a joy to watch in replays.
 He added that he'd be honoured if the movies ended up drawing inspiration from anything in the game, but the current focus is to see how the players like it.

-Nem reviewed the game recently and he had this to say, "John Wick Hex proved to be a fun experience, well worth the time I sank into it.
+Nem recently and he had this to say, "John Wick Hex proved to be a fun experience, well worth the time I sank into it.
 Those who prefer longer games can play it over and over again since the virtually infinite combinations of luck, weapon usage, movements and other decision making make it extremely replayable."